 If the power outage comes as a surprise and you haven't had time to prepare, the main goal will be to preserve food for as long as possible.
 Mallory advises, "The best thing you can do is keep your fridge and freezer closed.
 You're letting cold air out whenever you open one of the doors.

-If the outage lasts a while or you’re really concerned about your food spoiling, you can fill a cooler with ice and transfer your food to the cold cooler.
+If the outage lasts a while or you’re concerned about food spoiling, you can fill a cooler with ice and transfer your food to the cold cooler.
 You’ll have to replenish your ice once you notice it is melting, but it can help food last a little longer."

-However, if you have had a warning for an emergency that could cause a power outage, then it's a good idea to put some measures into place to mitigate a potential food disaster as much as possible.
+However, if you have had a warning for an emergency that could cause a power outage, it's a good idea to put some measures into place to mitigate a potential food disaster as much as possible.
 The CDC recommends the following tips to help keep your food safe for as long as possible without a working fridge:

 • Freeze containers of water and gel packs to help keep your food at 40 degrees Fahrenheit